What Happens After You Request Bariatric Surgery

 You will receive a letter approving or denying the surgery request.
 If denied, you will be told why and possibly have an opportunity to appeal that decision.

 Back to: Bariatric Surgery at Group Health

 Steps After Approval

 The bariatric case manager will review results of lab tests, studies, and consultations as they are completed.
-If necessary, the case manager will order additional medical assessments.
+If necessary, the bariatric nurse will order additional medical assessments.

 Surgery Is Scheduled

 Once you have completed all required tests, studies, and referral appointments — and you have complied with any other requirements based on those assessments — you will contact the bariatric case manager to schedule a pre-op consult with the surgeon and the dietitian.
 Your surgery will be scheduled following these two consults.